Oxygen Sensor

 The Lambda (O2) sensor is by far the most common fault that brings up the engine fault light.

-Using a 22mm ring spanner is a much better way to remove the sensors as they have a greater hold all the way around.
+Use a 22mm ring spanner.
+This gives more grip. thread the wiring through the spanner.
 A standard spanner can work but can slip and damage the sensor and the surrounding area.
 Ring spanners have another advantage that they have a smaller outside diameter and a cranked head.

 It probably won't come out easily but you can persuade the other end of the spanner with a rubber mallet to break the seal and get it going.